-- Client processing time: The amount of time counted in milliseconds between the first receive response packet and the last receive response packet from clients.
+- Client processing time: The amount of time counted in milliseconds between the first received response packet and the last received response packet from clients.

 - Wait time on server replies: This is the amount of time in milliseconds between the last request packet left by the client and the first response packet that came back from the server to the client.